Your Winter Walks Programme needs you – walks leaders needed!

 Fri30-Mar-18 (Easter Friday) – Mount St Bernard Abbey – 7.5 E

 Sat28-Apr-18 (NOT the Bank Hol w/e) – Birmingham City Canal Walk – 8 E

 If you haven’t led a walk before, its not that difficult and if you need any advice with map reading etc. the committee are always happy to help.
 Most of these are quite short or easy routes, so why not have a try?

 The NDWG was set up in 1997 by Kevin Matthews and Sarah Rich who met on an overseas walking holiday in Alpbach, Austria and thought it would be a great idea to see a young people’s walking group set up back home.

 We are a group of people aged between 20s & 30s and over who love to walk and socialise together.
 We have around 300 members and organise regular guided walks on Saturdays, Sundays and Wednesday evenings, and regular social events too.
 It is a great way to explore the outdoors and meet new people.

 Take a look around our website and join our Facebook group.

-Walking is our primary goal and our group (as you may have gathered already) spans both Nottinghamshire and Derbyshire and caters predominantly for people in their 20s and 30s.
+- Walking is our primary goal and our group, there are regular walks in the Peak District national park, Nottinghamshire, Derbyshire and Leicestershire.
 We welcome walkers of all abilities to join us on one of our many varied walks on offer.
 Our walks programme is available here.
-We have day walks every week, often with a choice of walks and weekends away once or twice a month.
+We have guided walks every week, often with a choice of walks and weekend walking holidays once or twice a month.

-Socialising is fundamental to our group activities and our Social Programme offers socials every two weeks.
+- Socialising is fundamental to our group activities and our Social Programme offers socials every two weeks.

 If you would like to join the group take a look at how to join.